Basque conflict: 1980–1999

 After the end of the dirty war period, France agreed to cooperate with the Spanish authorities in the arrest and extradition of ETA members.
-These would often travel to and from between the two countries using France as a base for attacks and training.
+These would often travel between the two countries, using France as a base for attacks and training.
 This cooperation reached its peak in 1992, with the arrest of all ETA leaders in the town of Bidart.
 The raid came months before the 1992 Olympic Games in Barcelona, with which ETA tried to gather worldwide attention with massive attacks around Catalonia.
-After that, ETA announced a two-months ceasefire, while they restructured the whole organisation and created the kale borroka groups.
+After that, ETA announced a two-month ceasefire, while they restructured the whole organisation and created the kale borroka groups.

 In 1995, ETA tried to kill José María Aznar, who would become prime minister of Spain one year later, and Juan Carlos I. That same year, the organisation made a peace proposal, which was refused by the government.
 The following year, ETA announced a one-week ceasefire and tried to engage in peace talks with the government, a proposal that was once again rejected by the new conservative government.
 In 1997, a young councillor, Miguel Ángel Blanco, was kidnapped and killed by the organisation.
 The killing produced a widespread rejection by Spanish and Basque societies, massive demonstrations and a loss of sympathisers, with even some ETA prisoners and members of Herri Batasuna condemning the killing.
 That same year, the Spanish government arrested 23 leaders of Herri Batasuna for allegedly collaborating with ETA.
 After the arrest, the government started to investigate Herri Batasuna's ties with ETA, and the coalition changed its name to Euskal Herritarrok, with Arnaldo Otegi as their leader.

 In the 1998 Basque elections, the Abertzale left got its best results since the 1980s, and Euskal Herritarrok became the third main force in the Basque Country.
 This increase of support was due to the declaration of a ceasefire by ETA one month before the elections.
 The ceasefire came after Herri Batasuna and several Basque organisations, such as the PNV, which at that time was part of the PP's government, agreed to the Lizarra pact, aimed at putting pressure on the Spanish government to make further concessions towards independence.
 The Basque nationalist forces agreed in defining the Basque conflict as having a political nature and in presenting ETA and the Spanish State as the two conflicting parties.
 Influenced by the Northern Ireland peace process, ETA and the Spanish government engaged in peace talks, which ended in late 1999, after ETA announced the end of the ceasefire.